Fans Think They Found The Moment Travis Scott Found Out About Kylie Jenner's Reported Pregnancy

 Advertisement

 Of course, we still don't know for certain whether or not Kylie Jenner is actually pregnant.
-TMZ first reported the news on Friday, but Jenner herself has yet to confirm the rumors.
+TMZ first reported the news on Friday, but Jenner herself has yet to confirm the rumours.

 Still, sources close to the couple seem eager to talk about the alleged baby news.